-- . is a citizen or resident of the United States; - is a corporation, partnership or other entity created or organized in or under the laws of the United States or of any political subdivision thereof;
+- is a citizen or resident of the United States; - is a corporation, partnership or other entity created or organized in or under the laws of the United States or of any political subdivision thereof;

-- is an estate or trust, the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust if a U.S. court is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have the authority to control all substantial decisions of the trust.
+is an estate or trust, the income of which is subject to U.S.

+a trust if a U.S. court is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have the authority to control all substantial decisions of the trust.